Grendel61/ros-visualization/README.md

 ```
     docker run -it -p 5901:5901 -p 6901:6901 -e VNC_RESOLUTION=800x600 grendel61/ros-visualization:mdgt
 ```
-### 3) Mounting local directory to container
+### 3) Mount a local directory to the container
+You can settings to the run to connect a local directory which will receive new files created with the container.
+This will let you edit generated files with your IDE.

-You should run with following environment variable in order to mapping host user/group with container, and retrieve R/W permission of mounting directory in container (Note: after running this command, the user account in container will be same as host account):
+### 3.1) Map your group/user to the container retrieve R/W permission to the mounted directory of mounting directory in container (Note: after running this command, the user account in container will be same as host account):
 ```
       docker run -it -p 5901:5901 \
         --user $(id -u):$(id -g) \